furkankamer/webRtcTryLocal/README.md

 # webRTCTry
-This is a try of webrtc peer to peer video sharing with people using flask as a signaling server.
+This is a try of webrtc video conferencing with people using flask as a signaling server.